A large robot now serves up tea drinks on the Strip

 “We really want to become the kind of store where people stop by every day on their way to work,” Tanksley said.

-Currently, Adam can be programmed to make boba tea, basic coffee drinks and to be a bartender.
-Although there are currently only two Adams operating on the Strip, Richtech Robotics has two other Adams working as baristas, at a Marriott hotel in Los Angeles and at Botbar Coffee in New York City.
+Currently, Adam can be programmed to make boba tea and basic coffee drinks and to be a bartender.
+Although there are only two Adams operating on the Strip, Richtech Robotics has two other Adams working as baristas, at a Marriott hotel in Los Angeles and at Botbar Coffee in New York City.

 Adam’s growth plan

 Richtech Robotics hopes to get about 100 Adams out in the public space over the next 12 months, Tanksley said.
-He said the company plans to achieve this by franchising its Cloutea stores across Las Vegas and the nation and directly selling the robots to interested parties like restaurant, cafe and food truck owners.
-There is also an option for Adams to be rented out.
+He said the company plans to achieve this by franchising its Cloutea stores across Las Vegas and the nation and directly selling the robots to restaurant, cafe and food truck owners.
+There is also an option for Adams to be rented.

 “It’s not just contained to the beverage-making aspect of hospitality businesses,” Tanksley said.
 “People are struggling to find janitorial staff, they’re struggling to find servers, they’re struggling to find hostesses.
 Our goal is really to address all of the needs of the hospitality industry’s labor shortages, and not only help to stabilize their operations.”

-Tnaksley said Richtech Robotics isn’t looking to replace workers in the hospitality and restaurant industries but rather make work in those industries easier for humans.
-Other robots made by the company can deliver food trays in restaurants and certain items to hotel rooms as well as vacuum and clean floors.
+Tanksley said Richtech Robotics isn’t looking to replace workers in the hospitality and restaurant industries but rather make work in those industries easier for humans.
+Other robots made by the company can deliver food trays in restaurants and certain items to hotel rooms and vacuum and clean floors.

 Even with Adam being the barista who hands customers their drinks, humans are needed to prepare ingredients, clean the space and ensure Adam is functioning properly.
 Querubin said that it takes about two employees to work with Adam on a shift and that working with the robot can be less stressful than working at all-human boba tea shops.